-Physical vapor deposition (PVD) and chemical vapor deposition (PVD) are considered to be the most attractive surface coating technologies and have a wide range of applications in various industries.
-Let us compare these two methods in details.
+Physical vapor deposition (PVD) and chemical vapor deposition (CVD) are considered to be the most attractive surface coating technologies and have a wide range of applications in various industries.
+Let us compare these two methods in detail.

 Physical Vapor Deposition